NATTOMR/Task-3-Network-Traffic-Analysis-Using-Wireshark/README.md

 [View Full Image]( https://github.com/NATTOMR/Task-3-Network-Traffic-Analysis-Using-Wireshark/blob/main/broadcast.jpg)
 - **DNS (Domain Name System)**: Translates domain names into IP addresses.
+- The Domain Name System (DNS) is a hierarchical and distributed naming system that translates human-readable domain names into IP addresses, enabling users to access websites easily.

 - **TCP (Transmission Control Protocol)**: Reliable, connection-oriented protocol.
 - -  TCP (Transmission Control Protocol) is a protocol that allows devices to communicate reliably over a network.
 It ensures that data reaches the destination correctly and in the right order
 - ##  1.
 Connection Establishment (Three-Way Handshake)